stacks-network/stacks-core/docs/rpc-endpoints.md

 }
 ```

-This endpoint also accepts a querystring parameter `?proof=` which
+This endpoint also accepts a query string parameter `?proof=` which
 when supplied `0`, will return the JSON object _without_ the `proof`
 field.